MTSU Write Application Process and Scholarship Information

 Application Deadlines: students may begin work during any session they wish.
 Application deadlines for each trimester can be found on the schedule to the left.

 Tuition: Tuition is paid per session and must be paid in full prior to the start of any session.
-Tuition costs for fall and spring sessions - $1250.00 each.
+Tuition costs for fall and spring sessions - $1350.00 each.
 (This includes events, mentoring, and classes, but not books, materials, travel, or room rentals.)
-Summer trimester - $1000.00
+Summer session - $1100.00.

 MTSU Write: Scholarships

-MTSU Write is pleased to offer three partial scholarships to new students applying to our mentorship program for the fall 2022 session.The scholarship is in the amount of $500, reducing tuition to $750 for the fall session.
+MTSU Write is pleased to offer partial scholarships to new students applying to our

 This scholarship is open to any writer, regardless of financial need, who identifies as Black, Indigenous, or as a Person of Color.